1. Bissap

 4. Eru

 Eru is by far my favorite Cameroonian food.
 You can find it in the city of Douala, where the English-speaking Cameroonians sell it as street food.
 It is so good!
-It consists of this unique African leaf that is mixed with a bunch of other things cook with palm oil and seasoned with lots of pepper.
+It consists of this unique African leaf that is mixed with a bunch of other things cooked in palm oil and seasoned with lots of pepper.
 The unusual thing about eru is that they put chewy cow skin in it.
-I may sound weird but its a lot better than it sounds.
+I may sound weird but it’s a lot better than it sounds.
 It also comes with this white dough-like thing unique to Cameroon called water fufu.
 Water fufu is literally amazing and it cools down your mouth when you eat the hot eru.
 You can see it in the picture above.

 5. Plantains